 In this review, I showed you some of the benefits of eating more beans.
 I prefer Lima beans not only because they taste great (I really love the taste) but also because they have a lot of nutrition.

-Truth told any bean you eat will likely have similar health benefits.
+Truth be told, any bean you eat will likely have similar health benefits.
 Whichever type of bean you prefer, the important thing is to eat them and eat them regularly.